shihyuntang/mywebsite-hugo-/content/publication/202105_ydwarf_moist_apj/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
-#image:
+image:
-#  caption: 'Image credit: Figure 5 in Pang et al. 2020.
-Number density, mass density, and mean mass distributions along a clustercentric distance r for NGC 2232 (blue curves) and LP 2439 (red curves).'
+  caption: 'Image credit: Figure 1 in Tang et al. 2021.
+Thermal structure profiles from converged solutions of the radiative-convective model at logg = 4.0 for YB ([M/H] of 0.0, here) and YP ([M/H] of 0.7 and 1.5) cases.'
-#  focal_point: ""
+  focal_point: ""
-#  preview_only: false
+  preview_only: false

 # Associated Projects (optional).
 #   Associate this publication with one or more of your projects.